 I’ve never done this before: We can explain how the hearing works, how and when to make your opinion known, and provide background information on the project, should you need it.

-The Examiner will be hearing testimony as to whether zoning for this 1,803 acre parcel should be changed from agricultural, which the land is currently, to industrial in order for another limerock mine to be operated.
-The Examiner will then issue a report either recommending adoption or rejection of the applicant’s request to rezone.
+The Examiner heard testimony as to whether zoning for this 1,732.75 acre parcel should be changed from agricultural, which the land is currently, to industrial in order for another limerock mine to be operated.
+The Examiner issued a report recommending adoption.
 If approved, this will be a HUGE mine operating for many years.
 It is estimated that hundreds of truck trips per day could be generated.

 This proposed project presents significant environmental, hydrological, and transportation concerns to residents in the Corkscrew Road corridor.
 Possible flooding downstream in Estero as a result of severe hydrological changes in the Density Reduction/Groundwater Resources area (DR/GR) where this mine is located could result.
 In addition, there is a strong possibility that hundreds of additional heavy duty trucks will use Corkscrew Road to access Interstate 75.
 This will exacerbate an already overloaded Corkscrew Road congestion and safety problem.
 Lee County’s own Land Development Code (Ch.
 34) states “Mining operations, by their very nature, are INCOMPATIBLE with most other uses.”
 Mining brings with it blasting, noise, trucks, dust, and more.

 The Conservancy of Southwest Florida has more information on the impact of mining to our environment at NoMineOn82.com.

 The Examiner’s recommendation will either be accepted or rejected by our five commissioners sitting on the Lee County Board of County Commissioners during a later meeting.